 Renting a scooter or e-bike in Santa Monica is as easy as downloading an app to your phone, locating an e-scooter or e-bike with help from the app and scooting away!
 Visitors can find three scooter/bike app brands operating in Santa Monica: Spin and Veo.

 The Metro E Line (323-466-3876) connects Santa Monica by light rail to Downtown Los Angeles in under 50 minutes, with three stations located in Santa Monica.
 Additionally, with the ability to connect to Pasadena, San Fernando Valley, South Bay, Long Beach and dozens of points in between, visitors can travel to and from Santa Monica easily.

-The Big Blue Bus departs the LAX City Bus Center and features two lines to town: Route 3 or Rapid 3.
+The Big Blue Bus departs the LAX City Bus Center and features two bus lines to town: Route 3 or Rapid 3.
 Once in Santa Monica, the Big Blue Bus is also a very efficient way to get around, including rapid routes to get you to your destination faster.
 This is also a great option if you bus to Santa Monica from surrounding areas including greater Los Angeles and LAX.
 Click here for more information.

-Pedestrians can also use an app to hail the Santa Monica Circuit, golf cart–style cabs that offer a complimentary lift anywhere in their service area between Wilshire Boulevard and Marine Street, and from the ocean to Fifth Street.
-Carts operate from 11am to 9pm, with later hours on weekends.
+Pedestrians can also use an app to hail the Santa Monica Circuit, golf cart–style electric vehicles that offer a complimentary lift anywhere in their service area between Wilshire Boulevard and Marine Street, and from the ocean to Fifth Street.
+Carts operate from 11:30am to 9pm.
 Many local hotels also offer car service around town.

 Discover Santa Monica